CumulusNetworks/docs/content/guides/nvidia-air/Custom-Topology.md

 - `topology.dot` is the network definition in Graphviz format.
 - `topology.svg` is the network diagram in Scalable Vector Graphics format.

-You can upload both files file to NVIDIA Air with the `Create Simulation` workflow.
+You can upload both files to NVIDIA Air with the `Create Simulation` workflow.
 First, click the **Upload a topology file** card:

 {{<img src="/images/guides/nvidia-air/UploadTopology1.png" width="400px">}}